openstack/watcher-specs/specs/ocata/implemented/define-the-audit-scope.rst

 Notifications impact
 --------------------

-Warning message should be sent when resources are not avaliable.
+Warning message should be sent when resources are not available.
 The message should describes which resource is not available.

 Other end user impact